 The key to a successful cloud transition is a solid cloud enablement strategy.
 It’s the foundation upon which your whole migration stands.
 A carefully considered, well-researched plan will ensure your organization can maximize the benefits of cloud deployment.

-But what if you don’t have the expertise or skills needed to plan, develop, and execute a move to the cloud?
+But what if you don’t have the expertise or skills to plan, develop, and execute a move to the cloud?
 What do you need to do?
 Everywhere you look, you hear about organizations moving to the cloud.
 But what you don’t see is what’s involved in that transition.

 4 Tips for Successful Cloud Enablement Strategy